Sittingbourne: The First World War

 The second Gotha was surrounded by British fighters shortly after, returning from a successful raid on London.

 Donald John Dean VC OBE of Sittingbourne was awarded the Victoria Cross for deeds carried out in France in 1918.
 His ashes are interred in the family plot at St John the Baptist Church, Tunstall, Kent.

 As a result of the number of soldiers blinded during the war, the Kent Association for the Blind was formed in Sittingbourne in 1920.

-Present day

-Sittingbourne and its consumed suburb of Milton today is a growing town, with much recent expansion by way of housebuilding in the former chalk and brick clay works digs.
-Expansion is attributable to the town's train line links to London, some 60 minutes away by high speed rail and easy access to the A2, A249, M2 and M20 (see Transport).

-Paper manufacture at Kemsley Paper Mill was the area's largest employer.
-Much of the surrounding Kentish countryside is good farming land, and being southerly in the UK many varieties of fruit are grown nearby, with this part of Kent being particularly famous for apples and cherries.
-Fruit preserving and packing are hence large employers, while new industrial and retail parks provide additional employment and services.

-The current MP is Gordon Henderson (Conservative Party).

 Economy

 The local clay was suitable for making bricks, and North Kent is geologically rich in chalk, which is not found in many other places in Europe in such abundance.
 This led to the development associated industries: water transport, paper, and cement; all of which continue today in the area.

 Brickmaking

 In 1870, up to 2,628 men were working in the brick and tile industry, this is compared to Staffordshire (the next largest brick manufacturing area) that had only 1,566 men working in the industry.
 Brickmaking continued in the town well into the mid twentieth century.
 The bricks for the 3.45 mi London Bridge – Greenwich Railway Viaduct were all made at Sittingbourne and transported to the site by barge.